aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 ### Standalone Lambda Function Handlers

 Lambda Function Handler code can be locally Run or Debugged, even if it does not belong to a SAM Application.
-A temporary SAM Application is produced behind the scenes to contain the handler of interest, and the SAM CLI is used to invoke the Lambda function, similar to the section above.
+A temporary SAM Application is produced behind the scenes to contain the handler of interest, and the SAM CLI is used to invoke the Lambda function, as outlined in SAM Template Resources.
 Afterwards, the temporary SAM Application is removed.

 In this mode, any SAM Templates that a Handler is associated with are ignored.
-Functionality provided by the above section accommodates for debugging within the context of a defined SAM Application.
+This prevents confusion/errors introduced when trying to resolve between SAM Template Resource handlers with code (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).

 It is not possible to locally run or debug standalone Lambda function handlers in a manner emulating API Gateway.
 The code should be referenced from a SAM Template to use the API Gateway style debugging mentioned in the earlier section.